jax-parker/suffolk-sailing-club/README.md

 - Footer.
 The footer contains 4 recognisable icons for social media sites; Facebook, Twitter, YouTube and Instagram.
 Each one opens on to a new window.

 ### Features Left to Implement
 - Users details could go to a database for members list.
-This feature was not implemented as part of the initial release but could be addressed in a future.
 - Gallery page could be added to show images of past events at the club.
 - Add a booking page so members could book lessons, places at social events or club places.
 ***